leahbishop/Non-negative-Autoencoding-for-Explainable-Single-cell-Analysis/README.md

-# Non-negative Autoencoder (NNAE) — Explainable Single-Cell Analysis
+# Non-Negative Autoencoding for Single-Cell Data

 This repository contains the **final training, analysis, and figure-generation code** used in the Non-negative Autoencoder (NNAE) project, focused on learning